geekammo/learn-website-source/_posts/2014-05-04-getting-started.md

 Click `Restart Now` when you see the message "Codebender.cc Plugin will be installed after you restart Firefox."

-<p class="success">You have now successfully installed Codebender on your browser.
+<p class="success">You have now successfully installed the Codebender plugin on your browser.
 Please proceed to STEP 4 – Write Your First Sketch</p>

 ##Install Arduino IDE

-Installing Arduino IDE is normally straight forward, however it is still a bit challenging if one has never try before.
+Installing the Arduino IDE is normally straight forward, however it is still a bit challenging if one has never try before.
 Luckily our partner SparkFun have already published step by step guides on:

 * [Installing Arduino IDE for Windows](https://learn.sparkfun.com/tutorials/installing-arduino-ide/windows)
 * [Installing Arduino IDE for Mac](https://learn.sparkfun.com/tutorials/installing-arduino-ide/mac)